BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 In the steps below we describe all the necessary steps to identify the allelic profile of the genomes of interest using this cgMLST scheme.

+## Step 8.1: A master directory to run ChewBBACA

+A master directory ```Analyze_genomes/``` containing the folders that are needed to run ChewBBACA with the 2653 cgMLST target genes was created as an example.
+This folder contains a directory called ```example_genomes/``` representing the folder of the genomes to be typed.
+The second folder is the ```example_schema_seed/``` representing the ```schema_seed/``` folder that must be downloaded.
+In addition to two “gene_targets.txt” files containing the 2653 target genes of cgMLST and the file "PA01.trn" which is the prodigal's trained file to recognize CDs.

-## Step 8.1: Install ChewBBACA and all its dependencies;
+## Step 8.2: Install ChewBBACA and all its dependencies;

 To download ChewBBACA and all its dependencies see the topic: Softwares and Downloads (Main dependencies); Other dependencies (for scheme evaluation only):

-## Step 8.2: Download Scheme
+## Step 8.3: Download Scheme

 To have access to the cgMLST scheme for *P. aeruginosa* it is necessary to download the ```schema_seed/``` folder.
 To access this ```schema_seed/``` folder just enter the link (https://drive.google.com/open?id=1WpsmbMC0awZ7BH8lazoiv-t56A2xnMIO).

 **Note:** The ```schema_seed/``` folder was created in Step 1 where we identified all CDs of the 141 complete genomes creating the scheme.

-## Step 8.3: Download the list of target genes
+## Step 8.4: Download the list of target genes

 This list already contains the full path for each locus fasta file for ChewBBACA to fetch the target genes in the folder ```schema_seed/```.

 The list of cgMLST target genes can be obtained from the ```Analyze_genomes/gene_targets.txt```folder.

-## Step 8.4: Download the Prodigal trained file
+## Step 8.5: Download the Prodigal trained file

 It is recommended to upload the trained folder (PA01.trn) because it is the reference folder for Prodigal to recognize the coding sequences (CDs).
 Prodigal was trained with the reference genome of *Pseudomonas aeruginosa* (PAO1) to recognize CDs.

-## Step 8.5: Genomes of interest
+## Step 8.6: Genomes of interest

 The genomes of interest must be in a specific folder, for example the ```genomes/``` folder and must be in the same directory that contains the ```schema_seed/``` folder.